-While universities have made inroads to diversify their student body, more effort needs to be made to include disabled students into these diversity and equity programs.
-Disabled students are often looked at only by their disability, rather than holistically and are often left out of diversity resource conversations that could help them navigate other aspects of university life.
+While universities have made inroads to diversify their student body, more effort needs to be made to include students with a disability into these diversity and equity programs.
+Students with a disability are often looked at only by their disability, rather than holistically and are often left out of diversity resource conversations that could help them navigate other aspects of university life.

 As noted in a recent InsideHigherEd piece:

-According to the most recent data from 2016, disabled students make up 20% of undergraduates of all backgrounds, genders, ethnicities, and race.
-This means disabled students need support navigating other barriers that their disability can hinder them from as they navigate transitioning into young adulthood.
+According to the most recent data from 2016, students with a disability make up 20% of undergraduates of all backgrounds, genders, ethnicities, and race.
+This means students with a disability need support navigating other barriers that their disability can hinder them from as they navigate transitioning into young adulthood.
 This means helping them answer questions about who should know about their non-visible disability(such as a learning disability, ADHD, etc.), how to balance academic coursework, learn to socialize with students in a dorm setting, and provide them with strategies to navigate the social aspects of a university life, as InsideHigherEd’s Lilah Burke wrote.

 Luckily for universities, Symplicity Accommodate can help build a culture of accessibility and inclusion at your university.
 Accommodate allows for disability services to communicate, in one system, across campus to help students with all aspects of a student’s success by identifying campus resources for students .
 By modernizing the accommodation request process with a fully ADA-compliant interface, Accommodate allows students to seamlessly submit requests, submit note to disability offices for questions, connect with note-takers, have assistive devices checked out and tracked, build workflows to ensure that all campus offices are staying connected, and more.
 It is up to universities to make sure that they build a culture of accessibility by providing students with the ability to approve accommodation requests online, ensure fast and cohesive communication between colleagues, and easily track accessibility resources like study room availability, software and device inventory, and more.
-Utilizing Symplicity Accommodate’s reporting tool can empower disability services offices to proactively engage and train faculty/staff on the campus needs for a university’s disabled student population not just with a student’s disability, by providing robust data to back up the necessary needs of students.For those interested in learning more about Accommodate, schedule a conversation with us or email email@example.com.
+Utilizing Symplicity Accommodate’s reporting tool can empower disability services offices to proactively engage and train faculty/staff on the campus needs for a university’s students with a disability needs outside of looking at just one's disability, by providing robust data to back up the necessary needs of students.For those interested in learning more about Accommodate, schedule a conversation with us or email email@example.com.